Why Study Global Health and Community?

 - Witness healthcare access from the sprawling megalopolis to the rural village.

-None, but previous college-level coursework and/or other preparation in public health, anthropology, biology, or other related fields is strongly recommended.
+None, but previous college-level coursework or background in public health, anthropology, biology, or other related fields is strongly recommended.